-Each Fall the RNs select a representative in accordance with SON bylaws for representatives to the School of Nursing Organization committee meetings.
-The elected student/s are expected to attend meeting (in person, via phone, Facetime or Skype) and have one vote.
+Each class elects, in accord with SON bylaws, representatives to the School of Nursing Organization meetings.
+The elected students are expected to attend every meeting and have one vote.
 Students do not vote on matters concerning student issues.
-Students are to act as a liaison, but are also expected to maintain confidentiality of discussion if requested to do so by the Director/Associate Director of the School of Nursing.
+Students are to act as a liaison, but are also expected to maintain confidentiality of discussion if requested to do so by the Director of the School of Nursing.
 Student representatives will be excluded from discussions concerning individual students.
 Students are asked to volunteer to serve on School of Nursing Committees with exception of the Appointment, Promotion and Tenure Committee.
+Pre-RN Licensure clinical nursing major students, Registered Nurse students, and graduate students are appointed by the Director to serve on committees.